Faculty

 Selected Publications

-Raila, H., Julian, M., Lebowitz, E., & Silverman, W. (2020).
-Failure to launch: Separating from the mothership through a coordinated treatment for agoraphobia.
-Cognitive and Behavioral Practice, advance online publication.
+Raila, H., Julian, M., Lebowitz, E., & Silverman, W. (2021).
+Separating from the mothership: A coordinated individual and parent-based approach to severe agoraphobia in a young adult.
+Cognitive and Behavioral Practice, 28, 422-344.

 Lewis, E.J., Blanco-Martinez, I., Raila, H., & Joormann, J. (2019).
 Does repetitive negative thinking affect attention?
 Differential effects of worry and rumination on attention to emotional stimuli.
 Emotion, 19, 1450-1462.